Installing Nagios Monitoring on Ubuntu 22.04

 It is always a good practice to start with updating your system.
 Open your terminal and run the following commands to update the system packages:

-This command ensures that all your existing packages are up to date and prevents potential issues during the installation process.
+This command ensures that all your existing package are up to date and prevents potential issues during the installation process.

 Step 2: Install the Necessary Dependencies